-The best Apple HomePod tips and tricks: Plus how to set up HomePod
+Best Apple HomePod and HomePod mini tips and tricks: Plus how to update HomePod

 Don't unplug the cable from the HomePod

-It might be tempting if you are trying to get the cable down the back of a sideboard, or through a hole, but while possible, it's not recommended to pull the plug out of the back of the HomePod.
+It might be tempting if you are trying to get the cable down the back of a sideboard, or through a hole, but while possible, it's not recommended to pull the plug out of the back of the HomePod or HomePod mini.
 According to internal support documents, uncovered by MacRumours, whipping out the cable to get the cable through a desk hole or behind the back of something isn't recommended:

 Proceed with caution.